 The Company has no history of profitable operations and its mineral projects are at an early stage.
 Therefore, it is subject to many risks common to comparable junior venture resource companies, including under-capitalization, cash shortages and limitations with respect to personnel, financial and other resources as well as a lack of revenues.

-At as September 30, 2013 the Company had working capital of \$424,308 (June 30, 2013 - \$1,076,697), cumulative losses of \$55,961,446 (June 30, 2013 - \$55,745,800) and expects to incur further losses in the development of its business
+As at December 31, 2013, the Company had not yet achieved profitable operations, has accumulated losses of \$57,494,693 (June 30, 2013 - \$55,745,800) since its inception, has a working capital deficiency of \$574,451 (June 30, 2013 - working capital of \$1,076,697) and expects to incur further losses in the development of its business.